dingyiyi0226/spc/README.md

     spc default mypc
     ```

-4. You can also get all avalible remote machines and configurations on each machine
+4. You can also get all remote machines and configurations
     ```
     spc remotes
     spc remote mypc